tips

 What this means in practice:

-Overstaying your 90 days can result in fines, deportation, and a ban from Schengen countries for up to 3 years.
-Immigration officers stamp passports and track entries/exits carefully.
+Overstaying your 90 days can result in fines, deportation, and a ban from Schengen countries for up to three years.
+Immigration officers stamp passports and track entries and exits carefully.
+With the new Entry/Exit System (EES) now rolling out, enforcement will be even more automated.

 Citizens of these countries can enter Spain without a visa for short stays (up to 90 days in 180 days):

 The complete list includes over 60 countries.
-Check the official list: Spain Ministry of Foreign Affairs
+Check the official list on the Spain Ministry of Foreign Affairs site.

 Even if you don't need a visa, you may still be asked for documents at the border.
 Prepare proof of accommodation, return flights, travel insurance, and financial means before you travel.